utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-browser-detection.md

 For instance, this can be because you just made a new Chrome browser extension and want everyone on Chrome to auto-download it.

-So let's look in this tutorial how to do browser detection with JavaScript.
+So let's look at this tutorial on browser detection with JavaScript.

 ## Non-Preferred detection method

-The non-preferred method of detecting a browser type uses the user-agent.
-However, a lot of browsers and systems spoof this, so it's not reliable.
+The non-preferred method of detecting a browser type uses the user agent.
+However, many browsers and systems spoof this, so it's unreliable.

 We won't be diving into that in this tutorial.

 ## JavaScript Browser Detection

-So we'll be using feature detection, it validates browser-specific elements.
+So we'll be using feature detection, which validates browser-specific elements.

 What feature detection looks like in code: